Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: Potential risks

 \section{Potential risks}

-\paragraph{Potential Positive Impacts.} By introducing a controlled environment for long-horizon enterprise decision-making, this work provides a systematic way to evaluate how LLM agents allocate scarce resources under uncertainty.
-It may support the development of more reliable planning strategies, improve benchmarking for real-world enterprise use cases, and encourage research into decision-making robustness rather than short-term task performance.
+\paragraph{Potential Positive Impacts.} By introducing a controlled environment for long-horizon enterprise decision-making, this work provides a systematic way to evaluate how LLM agents allocate scarce resources under uncertainty in an enterprise setting.
+It may support the development of more reliable planning strategies, improve benchmarking for real-world enterprise use cases, and encourage research into decision-making robustness in the long-term rather than short-term task performance.

 \paragraph{Potential Negative Impacts.} However, several risks remain.
 First, strong performance on \textsc{EnterpriseArena} could be misinterpreted as evidence that LLM agents are ready for real-world financial or operational deployment, despite the persistent gap between simulated and real-world complexity.
 Second, the benchmark may incentivize overfitting to specific simulator dynamics or evaluation metrics, leading to systems that perform well in controlled settings but fail under distributional shifts.
 Third, insights into agent weaknesses in resource allocation could be exploited to design adversarial scenarios that deliberately induce poor long-term decisions or resource exhaustion.